miklevin/MikeLev.in/_posts/2023-02-12-like-microsoft-always-said-try-to-put-a-bing-in-the-universe.md

 headline: "Uncovering Microsoft's Plans to Compete with Google: My Quest to Find Alternatives to ChatBot Prometheus"
 description: As an SEO expert, I love helping people find what they need online, but I despise how it is used to promote and shill poor-quality products.
 In the past, Google encouraged the creation of large websites with interconnected content to make them more discoverable, but this caused a lot of technical debt.
 Microsoft is now taking advantage of this by controlling Windows, Github, VSCode, and the default browser on the desktop.
 keywords: Microsoft, Bing, SEO, Google, Windows, Github, VSCode, Browser, ChatBot, Prometheus, Domain Authority, SERPs, Links, Quality, Age, Total Links, Strength
-categories: google, chatbot, strength, seo, github, bing, microsoft, vscode
+categories: vscode, strength, bing, chatbot, google, microsoft, github, seo
 permalink: /blog/like-microsoft-always-said-try-to-put-a-bing-in-the-universe/
 layout: post
 ---